mithril-security/bastionlab/docs/docs/main_concepts/what_is_bastionai.md

 # Contributing
 There are many ways to contribute to the project:

-- If you have any feedback on the project, share it under the `#bastionai-contributors` channel in the [Mithril Security Community Discord]().
+- If you have any feedback on the project, share it under the `#bastionai-contributors` channel in the [Mithril Security Community Discord](https://discord.gg/TxEHagpWd4).
 - Report issues you're facing and "Thumbs up" on issues and feature requests that are relevant to you.
 - Investigate bugs and reviewing other developer's pull requests.
 - Contributing code or documentation to the project by submitting a GitHub pull request.
-Check out the [Development Guide](DEVELOPMENT.md).
+Check out the [Development Guide](CONTRIBUTING.md).
-- Learn more in the [contributing guide](CONTRIBUTING.md).

 # Contact Us
 ## Ask a question
 You can get community support in several ways:

 Join our Discord Channel and engage in discussions with other users and the BastionAI and Mithril Security communities .
-Ask a question about BastionAI and get community support by posting to discuss@mithrilsecurity.io.
+Ask a question about BastionAI and get community support by posting to [contact@mithrilsecurity.io](mailto:contact@mithrilsecurity.io.
 Posts can receive responses from the Groups community, and from engineers on the Mithril Security team who monitor the tag and offer unofficial support.

 ## File an issue or feature request